How to reconcile Zettle income

 To reconcile Zettle transaction fees:

-(1) select the transaction in the left-hand table of the match transactions screen
+(1) click on the transaction in the left-hand table of the match transactions screen;

-(3) select the 'Card/Payment Processor Fee' option in the popup and enter the details
+(2) in the pop-up that appears, select the 'Card/Payment Processor Fee' option and enter the details.

 Recording Zettle CASH that is banked (not relevant for most organisations)

-NOTE: This is only applicable where Zettle is being used as a till system through which cash is being recorded.
+This is only applicable where Zettle is being used as a till system through which cash is being recorded.

-If you are using Zettle as a till system where both cash and card sales are being recorded, then your Zettle balance will be made up of both cash held and card transactions that have been collected and awaiting payout to your bank account.
+If you are using Zettle as a till system where both cash and card sales are being recorded, then your Zettle balance will be made up of both cash held and card transactions that have been collected and are awaiting payout to your bank account.

 This will automatically create an entry in your Zettle account in ExpensePlus, causing your Zettle balance to reduce - reflecting that the money has been banked.